tests-always-included/wick/doc/parents.md

 * [Binaries] and [libraries] provide functions.
 Functions can be overridden by simply defining them again, so the parent is loaded before a child.
 In our example for client1, the load order would be wick, then extended-wick and finally client1.

-* [Formulas] and [roles] are located using `wick-find` and only one is used.  `wick-find` starts looking in the lowest child and works its way up the parent chain.
-If we are seeking the "nginx" formula, `wick-find` searches client1, then extended-wick and finally wick.
+* [Formulas] and [roles] are located using `wickFind` and only one is used.  `wickFind` starts looking in the lowest child and works its way up the parent chain.
+If we are seeking the "nginx" formula, `wickFind` searches client1, then extended-wick and finally wick.

 [Binaries]: ../bin/README.md